A mathematical approach to mechanical properties of networks in thermoplastic elastomers

 Next, we consider 3-dimensional nets.
 Here, we discuss the blend of three types of triblock copolymers of types ABA, ABC, and CBC.
 We assume that the hard domains of monomer A and monomer C form the body-centered cubic (bcc) lattice.
 In Figure \ref{fig:dia-blending}, red vertices are domains of A monomers and orange vertices are those of C monomers.

 \begin{ex} Suppose that the subnets of ABA copolymers CBC copolymers form the 2dia lattice as in Figure~\ref{fig:dia-blending} \cite{RCSR}.
 In this case, the subnet of ABC copolymers also forms the 2dia net.
-Then, the ratio of the number of triblock copolymers is ABA : ABC : CBC$ =1:2:1$. \end{ex}
+Then, the ratio of the number of triblock copolymers is $\text{ABA} : \text{ABC} : \text{CBC} = 1:2:1$. \end{ex}

 The 2dia lattice is an example of harmonic subnets of the bcc lattice.
 See Theorem~\ref{thm:subnet_3dim}.

 \begin{ques} Can the subnets in Examples~\ref{ex:2dblend} and \ref{ex:3dblend} be created by simulation or actual synthesis? \end{ques}